melezhik/sparrow/README.md

 So, _generic test suites_ are those running under outthentic framework

-In the documentation below term \`outthentic tests' relates both to swat and generice tests.
+In the documentation below term \`outthentic tests' relates both to swat and generic tests.

 # Sparrow summary